sveken/OverrideDNDShop/README.md

 # D&D Shop Generator

 A web-based tool for Dungeon Masters to generate and manage shop inventories for their D&D campaigns.
 Designed and built for Override.
+To jump straight in visit https://dndshop.sveken.com/

 ## Features